dubdromic/moreutils/README.md

 Available tools:

-- chronic: Runs a command quietly unless it fails
+- chronic: runs a command quietly unless it fails
+- combine: combine the lines in two files using boolean operations

 ## Development